 Our task as Christians is to do what we have always done, and that is to speak the truth in love in reminding our world that God's laws and God's value system never change.
 In this chapter, therefore, I'd like to talk about sexual immorality and what God's word says about today's attitude and practice in this area of human behavior.

-Sexual Immorality is Now Acceptable
+Sexual Immorality is Now Acceptable in our Society

 Recently I read an article stating that "adultery" was our culture's most acceptable sin.
-I believe the author was using the word adultery in the broad sense referring to all forms of sexual immorality, and not the more narrow Biblical idea of sex outside of marriage.
+I believe the author was using the word adultery in the broad sense referring to all forms of sexual immorality, and not the more narrow biblical idea of sex outside of marriage.

 In this sense it is easy to see that our culture really does overlook and excuse sexual sin.

 A. Sex is exploited through pornography and other forms of media.
-We are truly becoming what Peter described as a people "having eyes full of adultery," I Peter 2:14.
+We are truly becoming what Peter described as a people "having eyes full of adultery," II Peter 2:14.
 We've become desensitized to nudity, public intercourse and sexual activity on TV, in books, etc.

 B. Extra marital affairs are no longer seen as a terrible sin but rather a transitional experience.
 And yet the Bible says that, "adulterers will not inherit the kingdom of heaven."
 Galatians 5:19-21.

-C. Premarital sex is no longer considered as fornication (I Thessalonians 4:3-5) and condemned as wrong (1 Corinthians 6:9).
+C. Premarital sex is no longer considered as fornication (I Thessalonians 4:3-5) and condemned as wrong (I Corinthians 6:9).
 Today the effort is to promote "safe" premarital sex, not abstinence from premarital sex.
 Christians have known for a long time that the safest sex is that which is practiced by life partners in a committed relationship of marriage.

 D. And what about marriage?
 Today we see nothing wrong with couples living together without the commitment of marriage vows.
 When questioned, they say that their relationship is as good as, and the same as marriage.
 However, they quickly concede that if they get tired of their partner it is a lot easier to leave because they don't have to deal with a divorce since they are not united legally.
 These people want it both ways.
 They want the benefits that come with a secure life commitment, but refuse to take the step to actually make a commitment in a legal marriage vow.